 If you have a problem that is academic in nature, or if you are experiencing a problem in the studio, please speak to your Program Director.
-He or she may help you, and may inform the Academic Director.
+They may help you, and may inform the Director.

 All matters will be handled with the utmost respect for your privacy and well-being.